kreteshq/kretes.dev/tutorial/specification.md

 ## Plan

-1. Design the application UI using Tailwind CSS
+1. Design the UI prototype with Tailwind CSS
-2. Make the application interactive using Vue.js 3
+2. Make the app interactive using React.js
 3. Implement the backend
 4. Define and expose a REST API
 5. Design a basic database schema

-## Video

-If you prefer watching than reading, check this video [on YouTube](https://www.youtube.com/watch?v=rLAElFkRrWI&list=PLhXZp00uXBk5hnHEIAFl74mZyLrVKKJAD) of me coding this application.